levenyatko/auto-applied-coupons/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-The Woocommerce Auto Coupons plugin is a great solution for WooCommerce sites with a large number of coupons.
+The Auto Applied Coupons plugin is a great solution for WooCommerce sites with a large number of coupons.

 == Description ==

-The Woocommerce Auto Coupons plugin allows you to enhance your WooCommerce store by displaying a comprehensive list of available coupons directly on the product page.
+The Auto Applied Coupons plugin allows you to enhance your WooCommerce store by displaying a comprehensive list of available coupons directly on the product page.
 It also enables the automatic application of a coupon when a product is added to the cart.
 Additionally, customers can view the discounted product price in the shop after the coupon is applied.

 == Key Features ==